Our Commitment to Well-Being

 Service Professional & Guest Health Concerns

-Our service professionals are given clear instructions on how to respond swiftly and report all presumed cases of COVID-19 on property, and they will be ready to provide support to our guests.
+Our service professionals are given clear instructions on how to respond swiftly and report all presumed cases of COVID-19 on the property, and they will be ready to provide support to our guests.
 Service professionals are instructed to stay home if they do not feel well and told to contact a manager if they notice a coworker or guest with a cough, shortness of breath, or other known symptoms of COVID-19.
 Service professionals and guests who exhibit any of the symptoms of COVID-19 while at the property will be instructed to immediately make this information known to managers and hotel security respectively.

 THE GUEST EXPERIENCE